essoen/essoen.github.io/content/work.md

 A couple of things I value and believe in:

 * **Make everyone heard and trusted:** People are quite knowledgeable and will give great input.
 With trust, we achieve even better results.
-* **Lead by context:** I aim to increase flow by giving trust and delegating decisions so that they can be made by those closest to their consequences.
+* **Lead by context. and let people work how they want:** I aim to increase flow by giving trust and delegating decisions so that they can be made by those closest to their consequences.
 To make sure those decisions are the best they can be, I also have to make sure that people have as must relevant context and information as possible.
+This means I **regularly communicating context and strategy**.
 * **Bias towards action:** Let's stop discussing, and try something out.
 That could be getting real data, or just trying the solution directly.
 * **Build multi-disciplinary teams:** Most problems are not one-sided, i.e. cannot in full be solved by an area of expertise.
 Neither is one person alone the best way to handle problems or workloads.